What are allergies?

 - Use a high-temperature steam cleaner to remove dust mites from carpets

 - All washable stuffed toys should be washed at the same temperature as your bedding.
-However, if this is not possible, place the toy in a plastic bag in the freezer for 12 hours and continue washing at recommended temperature
+However, if this is not possible, place the toy in a plastic bag in the freezer for 12 hours and continue washing at the recommended temperature

 - Use extractor fans in bathrooms and kitchens to reduce humidity and increase ventilation